AdobeDocs/commerce-php/src/pages/developer/cache/page/index.md

 Retrieving stored ([cached](https://glossary.magento.com/cache)) content from a previous request for the same client instead of requesting files from your server every time someone visits your site is a more efficient use of network bandwidth.

-The Magento page cache library contains a simple PHP reverse proxy that enables full page caching out of the box.
+The Adobe Commerce and Magento Open Source page cache library contains a simple PHP reverse proxy that enables full page caching out of the box.
 A reverse proxy acts as an intermediary between visitors and your application and can reduce the load on your server.

 We recommend using [Varnish](https://devdocs.magento.com/guides/v2.4/config-guide/varnish/config-varnish.html), but you can use Magento's default caching mechanism instead, which stores cache files in any of the following: